-In this post, we’ll focus on three common grapes and the types of white wines made from them.
+This post will focus on three common grapes and the types of white wines made from them.
 Chardonnay, Pinot Gris or Pinot Grigio and Sauvignon Blanc Blanc.
-We’ll only talk about wines that are made from one grape so, in other words, we won’t focus any attention on wines that are made by blending more than one grape.
+We’ll only talk about wines that are made from one grape, so, in other words, we won’t focus any attention on wines that are made by blending more than one grape.
 And we’ll address three main questions about each grape.
 What is it like?
 So, in other words, we will describe the aromas and flavors that the wines made from that grape have.
 What should I try; we’ll give some suggestions for wines that are good representations of that grape.
-So you can test those wines for yourself and see if you like them or not and what does it pair with.
+So you can test those wines for yourself and see if you like them or not and what they pair with.
 So we’ll discuss some food and wine pairings so you can try these wines with foods and see how they work.

-Types Of White Wine-Chardonnay
+The Best Among Types of White Wine-Chardonnay

 So when getting to know Chardonnay, you need to know something about where it comes from and how it was made.
-In general, Chardonnay that grows in cool climates will have medium to high acidity medium body and alcohol and aromas of apple pear and citrus.
-These wines are also more likely to have minerally or flinty aromas.
-Chardonnay grapes from warmer climates usually have lower acidity fuller body and higher alcohol.
-They’re also more likely to have tropical fruit aromas.
-Depending on how it’s been aged.
-So in other words whether it’s been aged in oak or not Chardonnay can vary widely in flavor.
+In general, Chardonnay that grows in cool climates will have medium to high acidity, medium body, and alcohol and aromas of apple pear and citrus.
+These wines are also more likely to have mineral or flinty aromas.
+Chardonnay grapes from warmer climates usually have lower acidity, a fuller body, and higher alcohol.
+They’re also more likely to have tropical fruit aromas depending on how it’s been aged.
+So, in other words, whether it’s been aged in oak or not, Chardonnay can vary widely in flavor.
 Chardonnay that hasn’t been aged in oak has more crisp and minerally flinty aromas.
-But Chardonnay that has been aged in oak has more buttery flavors, flavors of butter popcorn cheese or vanilla.
-Especially when has been aged in new oak.
-So to learn more about Chardonnay and explore the range of wines that this grape can make a try at least two different styles.
-For a full-bodied Chardonnay try one from California or if you’re trying a French one try to find one from Burgundy.
+But Chardonnay, aged in oak, has more buttery flavors, flavors of butter popcorn cheese or vanilla, especially when it has been aged in new oak.
+So to learn more about Chardonnay and explore the range of wines, this grape can try at least two different styles.
+For a full-bodied Chardonnay, try one from California, or if you’re trying a French one, try to find one from Burgundy.
 And here we have a couple of good suggestions.
-These wines usually go well with buttery dishes and sauces so with fuller bodied foods.
-They go well with fish and shellfish that has been cooked in butter cream sauce.
+These wines usually go well with buttery dishes and sauces, so with fuller-bodied foods.
+They go well with fish and shellfish that have been cooked in buttercream sauce.
 And they also go well with chicken when it’s roasted or in cream sauce.
-For crisp unoaked Chardonnay try something from the French region of Chablis.
+For crisp, unoaked Chardonnay, try something from the French region of Chablis.
 Here we have a couple of suggestions.
-Chardonnay that hasn’t been aged in oak is lighter in the body and so usually goes with lighter foods such as salads and vegetables or simple grilled fish.
+Chardonnay that hasn’t been aged in oak is lighter in the body, and so usually goes with lighter foods such as salads and vegetables or simple grilled fish.

 Pinot Gris or Pinot Grigio

 Types Of White Wine – Sauvignon Blanc